nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 #### What are we building?

-In this tutorial, you will learn how to build a User Client that allows a user to upload an image to the browser and send it through the mixnet, via our Nym Websocket Client.
-You'll also then learn how to create a typescript Service Provider, which will recieve the image that our client sent.The Service Provider will then upload that image to IPFS and return the results of that back to the User Client.
+In this tutorial, you will learn how to build a User Client that allows a user to upload an image to the browser and send it through the Nym Mixnet, via our Nym Websocket Client.
+You'll also then learn how to create a typescript Service Provider, which will receive the image that our client sent.The Service Provider will then upload that image to IPFS and return the results of that back to the User Client.

-We will be buildiing:
+We will be building:
-- A User Client written in TypeScript, which allows for uploading images to then be passed to a Nym Websocket Client to be sent through the mixnet.
+- A User Client written in TypeScript, which allows for uploading images to then be passed to a Nym Websocket Client to be sent through the Nym Mixnet.
 - A Angular Typescript Service Provider, which can receive images from the User Client and then uploads it to IPFS via a built-in js-ipfs node.
-The service provider will then return the uploaded file url back to the User Client.
+The service provider will then return the uploaded file URL back to the User Client.
 - We will also be refreshing our knowledge on using the Nym Websocket Clients that we used in the previous tutorial.

-> ⚠️ Service providers are usually run on remote servers to keep metadata private, but for demonstration purposes, this tutorial will show how to run it on a local machine using looped messages through the mixnet.
+> ⚠️ Service providers are usually run on remote servers to keep metadata private, but for demonstration purposes, this tutorial will show how to run it on a local machine using looped messages through the Nym Mixnet.

 <img src="../images/ifps-sp-image.png"/>

 We'll dive into the process of creating a Typescript application in a similar process to how we have done previously.
-We will then also utilize a pre-built Angular Typescript codebase that includes a packaged IPFS node provided by the [IPFS Examples repository](https://github.com/ipfs-examples) repo.
-Each application will have its own Nym Websocket Client to append their images/messages to, which we will also configure.
+We will then also utilise a pre-built Angular Typescript codebase that includes a packaged IPFS node provided by the [IPFS Examples repository](https://github.com/ipfs-examples) repository.
+Each application will have its own Nym Websocket Client to append their images or messages to, which we will also configure.

-You don't need to have any expertise in Angular or Typescript in order navigate this tutorial as we will go through setting up our applications step by step.
-Feel free to re-use any functionality you discover that might useful.

 To assist in your learning, the complete code for this tutorial is available on [Github](https://github.com/nymtech/developer-tutorials).
-You can use it as a reference while building or simply download it and follow along as you progress through the tutorial."
+You can use it as a reference while building or simply download it and follow along as you progress through the tutorial.

 #### What do we want to achieve?

 We are looking to create a a method of sending image data anonymously to a Service Provider, which will then upload our image to the [IPFS (InterPlanetary File System) ](https://ipfs.tech/).
-We then want the url of the image we uploaded to IPFS to be returned to our User Client.
-We also want a manual way of Uploading files to IPFS straight from the Service Provider itself, so we can separate between IPFS and MIxnet logic clearly if we wanted to debug our application to see whether IPFS failed or the Nym Websocket Clients failed.
+We want the URL of the image we uploaded to IPFS to be returned to our User Client.
+We also want a manual way of uploading files to IPFS directly from the service provider itself so that we can clearly separate IPFS and Mixnet logic if we need to debug our application and determine whether IPFS or the Nym Websocket Clients have failed.

 #### What is IPFS?

-IPFS is a globally distributed file storage system that operates on a peer-to-peer network.
+IPFS is a peer-to-peer file storage system that is globally distributed.
 Any computer can participate by downloading the IPFS software and acting as a host for storing and serving files.
-Once a file is uploaded to the IPFS network by a user, it can be accessed and retrieved by any other IPFS user worldwide.

-IPFS allows for developers to utilize their API features to integrate into applications they are developing.
-You can find out more in their documentation [here](https://js.ipfs.tech/).
+When a user uploads a file to the IPFS network, it becomes accessible to any other IPFS user around the world.
+This feature allows developers to integrate its API features into the applications they are developing.
+You can learn more about IPFS and its features by referring to their documentation [here](https://js.ipfs.tech/).

 #### Why use IPFS?
-- Decentralized and distributed: IPFS is a peer-to-peer network, so it can provide more reliability and stability compared to traditional client-server networks, where data is stored on a single server.
+- Decentralised and Distributed: IPFS operates on a peer-to-peer network, offering increased reliability and stability compared to traditional client-server networks, where data is stored on a single server.
-- Improved performance: IPFS can speed up file transfers and reduce the load on a single server by breaking files into smaller pieces and distributing them across multiple nodes.
+- Improved Performance: IPFS speeds up file transfers and reduces the load on a single server by breaking files into smaller pieces and distributing them across multiple nodes.
-- Tamper-proof: IPFS uses cryptographic hash functions to ensure that the contents of files stored on the network cannot be altered without being detected.
+- Tamper-proof: IPFS employs cryptographic hash functions to prevent alteration of the contents of files stored on the network without detection.

-### Prerequisites.
+### Prerequisites
-* `node v18.12.1`.
-We suggest that you use [nvm](https://github.com/nvm-sh/nvm) to switched the specified version to ensure correct compilation of all components.
-* `npm`
+* `node` & `npm`
-* A copy of the Nym Websocket Client (nym-client) on your local machine.
-If you need to acquire one, visit [here on how to build the Nym Monorepo](https://nymtech.net/docs/binaries/building-nym.html)

-### Building the User Client.
-#### Setting up our Application
+* `Typescript`

+#### Preparing your TypeScript environment

-Make a new directory called `ipfs-upload-service-tutorial` and inside it create another folder named `user-client`.
+- Make a new directory called `ipfs-upload-service-tutorial` and inside it create another folder named `user-client`.

->
-    Our directory so far:

-    ipfs-upload-service-tutorial/
-    ├─ user-client/
+- Also create an `/assets` folder in the root directory.
+Inside, create a `/styles` folder with a `styles.css` file and a `images`

 Continue to then do the following: